VoronDesign/VoronUsers/printer_mods/BlueBear/Bowden_Fence/README.md

 picture
 ![printorientation](./images/image03.jpg "Print orientation")

-Glue the clip into the bowdenfence piece and let it cure.
+Attach a the clip into the bowdenfence piece with a short M2 self-tapping screw.

 ![image02](./images/image02.jpg "Usage")